mortaromarcello/viper/README.md

 viper
 =====
 Viper is a program to crack unix password with brute-force.
 More information is on the website author: http://www.frank4dd.com/sw/viper/

 Viper modified version by pippo60gd - original version is located in:

-Viper modified version by pippo60gd - original version is located in:
 Viper v1.5 (Hale 05/12/2000) - C version by Frank4DD (05/22/00)